 When a student is an unaccompanied homeless youth, appropriate staff of emergency shelters, transitional shelters, independent living programs and street outreach programs may offer proof of age and identity of a student for initial enrollment purposes.

-The District homeless student coordinator shall assist homeless students to obtain essential records that are not in existence so that enrollment shall not be delayed or denied.
+The District homeless student coordinator shall work with the local child welfare agency, the school last attended, or other relevant agencies to obtain essential records that are not in existence so that enrollment shall not be delayed or denied.

 To the extent possible, the District homeless student coordinator shall attempt to provide required notices to non-English speaking parents via written language understandable to the general public and in the native language or other mode of communication of the parent with documentation of the attempt.
 If the native language of the parent is not a written language, the coordinator should take steps to ensure that the notice is translated orally or by other means so that the parent understands the content of the notice and that there is written evidence of the translation to the extent possible with documentation of the attempt.